GLOBAL MARKETS-Shares flat, dollar steady before Fed decision

 indexes have hit new records this year due to the liquidity

-vulnerable to any scaling back in the flow of funds from the
+any scaling back in the flow of funds from the Fed.
+The

-Fed.
-The benchmark S&P 500 is up more than 15 percent since the
+benchmark S&P 500 is up more than 15 percent since the start of

 A drop in U.S. oil reserves gave some support to oil prices